On this page

 Kay Rundle

-Kay is the director and an executive coach at Kay Rundle and Associates, chair of the Public Transport Ombudsman and chair of Western Leisure Services.
+Kay is the director and an executive coach at Kay Rundle and Associates.

 Dr Catherine Lopes

-In 2005, Catherine was awarded a doctorate degree in data mining, machine learning and computer science at Monash University where she won the Mollie Holman Doctoral Medal for her PhD thesis, ‘Machine Learning and Time Series Forecasting’.
+In 2005, Catherine was awarded a doctoral degree in data mining, machine learning, and computer science from Monash University, where she won the Mollie Holman Doctoral Medal for her PhD thesis, 'Machine Learning and Time Series Forecasting.'

 Margaret Donnan